GAS85/Plex-expMarker/README.md

 # Plex-expMarker

-This is s script to automatically mark Series with expiration time
+This is a script to automatically mark Series with expiration time.